 First, you will need to allow the installation of third party apps and will need to download the app, ES File Explorer.
 I've already shown how to do each of these steps in my tutorial on Side Loading Apps on the Kindle Fire.

-Start from the beginning of that tutorial and follow the instructions all the way through step 1.
-Allow Installation of Applications.
+Start from the beginning of that tutorial and follow the instructions all the way through step one: Allow Installation of Applications.

 When you're done come back here.

 The Adobe Flash Player won't work with the default Kindle Fire browser, which is called Silk.
 You'll need to install and use another browser called Dolphin.

 The most current version of Dolphin won't work either, so we have to install an older version, 8.5.1, which we'll find by doing the following.

 Go to the web (Silk) and type the url:

 The above URL is a shortened link and is CASE SENSITIVE.
 The first part, bit.ly isn't case sensitive but everything after that is.
 If you type lower case letters instead of the uppercase ones you'll not arrive at the preferred destination.

 All the characters are letters except for the zero after the "N".

 The full (long) path for this shortened link goes to:

 Tap the orange "Go" button to load the page.